Albrtito/ObsidianNotes/02-Atomic/1730826735 - Protocol - IPv4 protocol.md

 > [!check] Solution:
-> The solution is to introduce the NATs (Network Address Translation) routers.
+> The solution is to introduce the [[1731411013 - Network Address Translation (NAT)|NAT]] (Network Address Translation) routers.
+This routers translate from public to local addresses.

 ***